juju/juju-gui/docs/viewlet-data-binding.rst

 =======================

-The Juju GUI inspector panels are built using a light-weight custom viewlet data-binding micro framework with four discreet components `View Container`_, `Viewlets`_, `Databinding Engine`_, and `Controller`_.
+The Juju GUI inspector panels are built using a light-weight custom viewlet data-binding micro framework with four discrete components `View Container`_, `Viewlets`_, `Databinding Engine`_, and `Controller`_.

 View Container